On quantum $K$-groups of partial flag manifolds: Introduction

+The same proof also works for the noncommutative variant (Corollary~\ref{qqKquot}).
+In the course of the proof of Theorem~\ref{fqKsurj}, we also prove a few results (Theorem~\ref{Jrat}, Theorem~\ref{qKcomp}, and Corollary~\ref{exact}) that are basic to the geometry of (the parabolic version of) semi-infinite flag manifolds and the associated Richardson varieties.

-Here we stress that the existence of this map is purely of quantum nature, and it does {\it not} specialize to give an algebra map $K_H ( G / B ) \to K_H ( G / P )$.
-In fact, our algebra map specializes some of the Novikov variables to $1$, as opposed to $0$ employed in the cases of quantum cohomologies \cite{LS10,LL10} (in particular, this procedure makes sense only in the presence of the finiteness of the quantum $K$-groups \cite{ACT18,Kat18c}).
-Our algebra map exhibits mixed nature of \cite{LS10} and \cite{LL10}, whose exact meaning is unclear at the moment.
-By setting $P = G$, we obtain the ring morphism
+We emphasize that the existence of this map is inherently of quantum origin and does \emph{not} specialize to give an algebra map $K_H ( G / B ) \to K_H ( G / P )$.
+Notably, our map specializes certain Novikov variables to $1$.
+In the quantum cohomology setting, the corresponding constructions amount to specializing certain Novikov variables to $0$; see~\cite{LS10,LL10}.
+(In particular, this procedure makes sense only in the presence of the finiteness of the quantum $K$-groups~\cite{ACT18,Kat18c}.)
+Our algebra map has a hybrid nature, combining features of~\cite{LS10} and~\cite{LL10}, whose exact meaning is unclear at the moment.
+By setting $P=G$ in Theorem~\ref{fqKsurj} (so that $G/P=\pt$), we obtain, for each $P'$, the ring morphism